blurrycontour/zuul-gerrit/doc/source/triggers.rst

   expression and multiple refs may be listed.
 Github always sends full ref name, eg. ``refs/tags/bar`` and this string is matched against the regexp.

+Github driver triggers support change pre-conditions to trigger.
+The change in question will need to meet any defined condition to trigger the pipeline.
+These are like pipeline requirements, but specific to the github driver based trigger.

+  *require-review*
+  This may be used for any event.
+It requires that a certain kind of review be present for the current patchset of the change (the review could be added by the event in question).
+It follows the same syntax as the review pipeline requirement For each specified criteria there must exist a matching review.

+  *reject-review*
+  This takes a list of reviews in the same format as *require-review* but will fail to enter the pipeline if there is a matching review.

 GitHub Configuration
 ~~~~~~~~~~~~~~~~~~~~